webqit/quantum-js/README.md

 }
 ```

-…all conditions in context (`parentTestExpr` >> `testExpr`) have to be “true” for an update to take place.
+…all conditions in context (`parentTestExpr` >> `testExpr`) have to be “true" for an update to take place.

-In all cases, the "state" of *all conditions in context* are determined via *memoization*, and no re-evaluation ever takes place on the “test” expressions.
+In all cases, the "state" of *all conditions in context* are determined via *memoization*, and no re-evaluation ever takes place on the “test" expressions.

-“Switch” statements and logical and ternary expressions have this fine-grained behaviour in their own way.
+“Switch" statements and logical and ternary expressions have this fine-grained behaviour in their own way.

 ### Loops

 When the parameters of a loop ("for" loop, "while" and "do … while" loop) contain references, the loop is bound to those references.
 This lets us have loops as a contract.

-#### A “for” Loop, “while” And “do … while” Loop
+#### A “for" Loop, “while" And “do … while" Loop

 A "for" loop is bound to references in its 3-statement definition.